- Online Training

 This is simple… get connected with them!
 This makes communication seamless between the coach and athlete.
 More opportunities to create a bond, develop trust, lend wisdom and grow closer to the athlete are important for both the success of the athlete and coach.

-Social media posts or simple motivation texts throughout the week or words of affirmation like, “Great work today, keep it up,” take 10 seconds to send and the ROI is 10-fold.
+Coaching millennials should include social media posts or simple motivation texts throughout the week or words of affirmation like, “Great work today, keep it up,” take 10 seconds to send and the ROI is 10-fold.
 Be genuine, though.
 Communication can also include constructive criticism or helpful tips on how to optimize training, nutrition or recovery.

 Millennials flat-out love instant gratification.
 I think this is partially because for at least some part of our (I am a millennial) lives, we did not have instant access to so many things we have today.
 For example, Amazon, Google and Netflix solved actual problems (first world problems) for us.
 Amazon allowed us to instantly purchase items.
 Google allowed us to instantly find information.
 Netflix allowed us to instantly watch movies or TV.
 Those are all things, at some point in our life, were not instant.
 And the instant version is awesome.